DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - While the command-line interface of SSH can have a steep learning curve, its power and automation capabilities offer a superior developer experience (UX) for complex server tasks.

 ---

+#### FTPS AND SFTP - understanding the difference

+### Course Step Number: 573

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step differentiates between FTPS and SFTP, two protocols for secure file transfer.
+FTPS is a version of FTP with an added layer of TLS/SSL encryption, while SFTP is a completely separate protocol built on SSH.

+##### Insights from Chat Discussion summary

+- The key best practice is to use SFTP over FTPS due to its single-port simplicity (port 22) and superior compatibility with modern firewalls.
+- Modern web development often uses automated, Git-based workflows that deploy code using SFTP, bypassing the need for manual transfers with a client like FileZilla.
+- The choice of protocol impacts the developer's experience (UX), as SFTP can save significant troubleshooting time by avoiding the connection issues associated with FTPS's dynamic data ports.

+---